 It is possible that Ford did not escape from a Mississippi Riverboat at all.
 According to the published letter, Woods brought Barney to Quincy, Illinois, apparently on business, and stayed there for at least 10 days.
 Ford’s letter acknowledges the laws of that state: “If a man brings his slave here and remains in the State 10 days, that the slave is then free.
 So, with this on my side, I don’t think that I have done wrong in leaving you.”

-Should the day come that the BHA writes a new book on Barney Ford, we will have to include a chapter called: Stories We Used to Tell.
+Should the day come that Breckenridge History writes a new book about Barney Ford, we will have to include a chapter called: Stories We Used to Tell.
 In it, we’ll debunk the old tales and share the accurate information that we continue to discover.
 One example is the origin of Barney’s last name.
 According to Parkhill, Barney and his wife-to-be Julia chose “Lancelot Ford” after a steam locomotive.
 The producers of PBS’ Colorado Experience episode on “Barney Ford” informed BHA that the Lancelot Ford locomotive hadn’t been invented in 1849 when Barney and Julia married.
 And now we know, from Ford’s letter of October 1848, he used the last name “Ford” at that time, well before he met Julia.
 Parkhill made up this entire naming story.
 And this is just one example.
 Most of the biography that stands for the truth of Ford’s life, and that every subsequent biography was based on, must be considered unreliable today.

-For more information about Ford and his legacy, visit the Barney Ford House Museum.
+For more information about Ford and his legacy, visit the Barney Ford Museum.
 To learn more about Breckenridge history, visit a museum, join a guided tour or hike, or read our history articles and blogs.

 written by Leigh Girvin